gunjanmimo/Hummingbirds-Unity-ML/README.md

 In `Behavior Parameter` Change the `Behavior Type` of `Hummingbird` to `Default`.
-### 1. Running training
+### **1. Running training**

 `mlagents-learn ./config/trainer_config.yaml --run-id trainingAgent`

-### 2. Visualization
+### **2. Visualization**
 use `tensorboard --logdir ./config/summaries`

 ![](https://github.com/gunjanmimo/Hummingbirds-Unity-ML/blob/main/img/image3.png?raw=true)

- <em>``fig 1: Shows the training progression on the four games using ML-Agents in the Unity environment.
+<center><em>fig 3: Shows the training progression on the four games using ML-Agents in the Unity environment.
 Mean cumulative training reward across eight game instances PPO (8) orange.
 The x-axis denotes steps.
 Note that rewards and the y-axis are different for each game.
-The results clearly show learning progress across all eight games, in line with the baselines.``</em>
+The results clearly show learning progress across all eight games, in line with the baselines.</em></center>

 ![](https://github.com/gunjanmimo/Hummingbirds-Unity-ML/blob/main/img/image14.png?raw=true)

-<em>``fig 2: Shows that the Policy/Entropy curve is decreasing which means taking random decisions of the model slowly decrease during a successful training process.
+<center><em>fig 4: Shows that the Policy/Entropy curve is decreasing which means taking random decisions of the model slowly decrease during a successful training process.
 Policy/Extrinsic Reward, the mean cumulative reward received from the environment per-episode increases with training.
-Policy/Learning Rate, how large a step the training algorithm takes as it searches for the optimal policy  is decreasing with time being.``</em>
+Policy/Learning Rate, how large a step the training algorithm takes as it searches for the optimal policy  is decreasing with time being.</em></center>

-### 3. Using Trained brain in Machine Learning Agent
+### **3. Using Trained brain in Machine Learning Agent**

 Use the `Hummingbird.nn` file in the directory specified in `--run-id` parameter during training as `Model` for `Hummingbird`'s `Behavior Parameter`.
 This `Hummingbird` is the Machine Learning agent against which the player will compete.
 For the Player `Hummingbird`, set `Behavior Type` to `Heuristic Only`.

-# Final result:
+# **Final result:**
 <center><img src="https://github.com/gunjanmimo/Hummingbirds-Unity-ML/blob/main/img/video.gif?raw=true" /></center>